 At some point in time, known to be in the 1500s, Muhammad Ibn Said Al Dhabhani crossed the red sea with coffee and arrived on the Arabian Peninsula.
-Dhabhani was a Sufi Imam known to trade between Ethiopia and the Peninsula, specifically Yemen.
+Dhabhani, a Sufi Imam, was known to trade between Ethiopia and the Peninsula.

-Ethiopia was only a hop and a skip away from Arabia, so it didn’t have to travel far to get to some of the most advanced civilizations in the world at the time.
-Coffee was exported by Somali merchants from the ports of Zeila and Berbera.
+Ethiopia was only a hop and a skip away from Arabia, so coffee beans didn’t have to travel far to get to some of the most advanced civilizations in the world at the time.
+Somali merchants from the ports of Zeila and Berbera often important coffee.

 Through trading to Mocha, and a nearby city called Aden, the Somali coffee-trading business exploded.